 Scavenger hunt time!
-Grab your paper and pencil and go on a scavenger hunt around your home looking for water sources.
+You can choose to do this as a whole class or divide your students into their groups.
+Have your students take a pencil and their journals or a piece of paper and go on a scavenger hunt around your school looking for water sources.

 1) Start in a bathroom.
 Where does the water come from in this room?
 You probably have two or more places where water comes in from pipes.
-Do you have a toilet, sink, shower, or bath in this space?
-Examine each of these fixtures to find out where the water comes in and where it goes out (look for pipes, faucets or shower heads, and drains).
+Do you have a toilet and sink in this space?
+Is there perhaps a shower?
+Examine each of the fixtures to find out where the water comes in and where it goes out (look for pipes, faucets or shower heads, and drains).
 While you're looking, do you see any leaks?
-On your paper, write down the name of each fixture that uses water.
+On your chart, write down the name of each fixture that uses water.
 Then make a special note if you see any leaks.

 Fun Fact: When you have a water leak, you are paying extra money for clean water to be wasted (it's not even "going down the drain"!).
-Getting the leak fixed saves water, money, and will help keep the cabinetry and floor in good condition for years to come.
+Getting the leak fixed saves water, money, and will help keep the room and floor in good condition for years to come.